 Mosaic data augmentation, introduced in the YOLOv4 paper \citep{bochkovskiy2020yolov4}, represents a significant advancement in training deep learning models for object detection.
 This technique involves combining four or more different training images into a single composite image.
 By doing so, it exposes the model to a more diverse array of object scales, positions, and contexts within a single training example.
 This approach not only helps in enhancing the detection capabilities of the model, especially for smaller objects, but also significantly boosts its ability to generalize to various real-world scenarios.
 The inclusion of multiple scenes in one image helps in simulating a more complex and varied visual environment, which is crucial for improving the robustness and accuracy of object detection systems.
 This method has proven to be especially effective in handling datasets where objects appear in dense configurations and diverse backgrounds.

 Mixup data augmentation \citep{zhang2018mixup}, significantly enhances the training of neural networks for image classification and related tasks.
-This method operates by blending two images and their corresponding labels, creating a new, synthetic training example.
-Mixup achieves this blending by a convex mixture of two images and their corresponding labels, with weights that are randomly determined yet constrained to sum to one.
-By doing this, mixup encourages the model to favor simpler linear behavior in-between training examples, mitigating issues of overfitting and improving model generalization.
+This method generates a synthetic training sample by combining two images and their corresponding labels using a convex mixture.
+By doing this, mixup encourages the model to adopt simpler, linear behaviors between training examples, mitigating issues of overfitting and improving model generalization.
 This linear interpolation between examples provides smoother estimates of uncertainty, which is particularly beneficial in scenarios where models must handle novel or ambiguous inputs.
-The inherent noise introduced through this process also helps to robustify the model against small perturbations in input space, thus making it more adaptable and robust in practical applications.
+The inherent noise introduced through this process also helps to increase model robustness against small perturbations in input space, thus making it more adaptable and robust in practical applications.